vaclavhanzl/prak/README.md

 git pull
 ```
 (If you went with the zip option, download a new zip the same way.)

+## Speed
+1 minute audio was phone-aligned in 18 seconds on a 2014 Mac Air, in 5 seconds on a decent 2020 Intel linux box.

 ## About the name
 Some Czech phonetitians call similar tools "nastřelovač" as these tools position phones and their time stamps
 in a fast but rather unprecise manner, like positioning objects by shooting them where they should be.